tmulc18/tacotron-1/README.md

 ## Requirements
   * NumPy >= 1.11.1
-  * TensorFlow == 1.2
+  * TensorFlow == 1.4
   * librosa
   * tqdm

 ## Data
 Since the [original paper](https://arxiv.org/abs/1703.10135) was based on their internal data, I use a freely available one, instead.

 [The World English Bible](https://en.wikipedia.org/wiki/World_English_Bible) is a public domain update of the American Standard Version of 1901 into modern English.
 Its text and audio recordings are freely available [here](http://www.audiotreasure.com/webindex.htm).
 Unfortunately, however, each of the audio files matches a chapter, not a verse, so is too long for many machine learning tasks.
 I had someone slice them by verse manually.
-You can download [the audio data](https://dl.dropboxusercontent.com/u/42868014/WEB.zip) and its [text](https://dl.dropboxusercontent.com/u/42868014/text.csv) from my dropbox.
+You can download [the audio data](https://www.dropbox.com/s/nde56czgda8q77e/WEB.zip?dl=0) and its [text](https://www.dropbox.com/s/lcfhs1kk9shvypj/text.csv?dl=0) from my dropbox.

 ## File description
   * `hyperparams.py` includes all hyper parameters that are needed.
-  * `prepare_pavoque.py` creates sliced sound files from raw sound data, and constructs necessary information.
   * `prepro.py` loads vocabulary, training/evaluation data.
   * `data_load.py` loads data and put them in queues so multiple mini-bach data are generated in parallel.
   * `utils.py` has several custom operational functions.